Abstract

 expectedCurrentKeyRingHash == keyRingHash; - require

-sessionVerifiers.lengthto be in[1, MAX_SESSION_VERIFIERS]; - reject duplicate, zero, undeployed, or oversized session verifier entries;
+sessionVerifiers.lengthto be in[1, MAX_SESSION_VERIFIERS]; - reject duplicate session verifier instances and zero, undeployed, or oversized session verifier entries;

 - compute